 Rx: Take as prescribed by your doctor - or not

-Posted on behalf of The Bell Law Firm, PLLC on May 04, 2012 in Personal Injury
+Posted on behalf of Stewart Bell, PLLC on May 04, 2012 in Personal Injury

 For a recently released study, researchers analyzed nearly 76,000 urine samples from patients across the country and tested them for several dozen commonly prescribed and abused drugs.
 The drugs tested included amphetamines, cocaine, marijuana and prescription pain medications.
 With pain medications, the risk of serious side effects is substantial when they are taken as prescribed; when abused or misused, the drugs can be fatal.